kezoponk/slogin.php/README.md

 Secure login with csrf token, secure php password hashing, SQL injection and brute force immune

 ### Setup
+You need to enter these values in the "Credentials" class before using
 | Variable | Description |
 | --- | --- |
 | `$dbname` | Database containing user table |